FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Known problems automatic mooring
 --------------------------------
 - If Nasal crashes the seaplane, try to delay/advance the event.
-- Nasal hangs on PCIS (Canton Island) latitude and longitude.
+- Nasal hangs on PCIS (Canton Island) latitude and longitude : scenery ?

 Known problems JSBSim
 ---------------------
 - not enough brake at empty load : cut 2 or 4 engines.
 - not enough brake at maximum throttle : increasing the static friction, brings vibrations at rest.
+- at full load, the speed window between the lift off (80 kt) and flap overspeed (105 kt), is almost short.
 - fakes the displacement to get the real range.